Visionary Keynotes

 Fundraising is rooted in trust—but real-life ethical decisions are rarely black and white.
 What happens when a major donor wants more influence than their gift should allow?
 Or when a restricted gift clashes with your mission?
 What if a board member oversteps with donor data?

 This session gets real about the everyday gray areas fundraisers face but rarely talk about.
 Using high-profile case studies, headlines from the sector, and practical decision-making tools, we will unpack the nuances behind common ethical dilemmas and explore how to respond with clarity, courage, and professionalism.
+Participants will walk away with:

 • Real-world examples drawn from media and the sector